cityofsandiego/pantheon-drupal/web/modules/custom/sand_views/README.md

-### MODULE: COFSD
+### MODULE: sand_views`

 ### INTRODUCTION
-This module was developed in D7 by the original developers.
+This module was developed in D7 by the original IF developers.
 Basically view hooks to set number of lines in a specific view/display.
-Later a generalized feature was added.
+Later a generalized feature was added by glen.
 If view argument = "list=25", this will set the output number of lines to 25 or whatever you list.

 ### INSTALLATION